kdw9502/ngrinderwiki/Advanced-Clustering-Guide.md

 > - This feature is available from 3.1
 - This explain the advanced cluster configuration requiring NFS and Cubrid.
-- If you want to run cluster without much effort, see [Easy Clustering Guide](easy-clustering-guide).
+- If you want to run cluster without much effort, see [[Easy Clustering Guide]].

 We enhanced nGrinder to support clustering from 3.1.

-If you don’t know about nGrinder cluster, please refer to [Cluster Architecture](cluster-architecture).
-Following shows how to set up nGrinder cluster mode.
+If you don’t know about nGrinder cluster, please refer to [[Cluster Architecture]] Following shows how to set up nGrinder cluster mode.
 Assuming you have been familiar with nGrinder in single instance mode.
 All nGrinder controllers should use the same DB and file system in cluster mode.
 What we should do at first is to make a shared folder on the NFS and make all controllers point this as ${NGRINDER_HOME}.
 And edit ${NGRINDER_HOME}/system.conf like followings.
 ```
 # if you want to enable ngrinder controller clustering. please enable below.
 ngrinder.cluster.mode=true

 # list of controller IPs
 ngrinder.cluster.uris=xx.xx.xx.xx;xx.xx.xx.xx

 # cache cluster listener port.
 ngrinder.cluster.listener.port=40003
 ```